 - Strictly administer medications at the right dose and the right time to avoid exacerbations (under and overdoses can both produce harmful scenarios to the client).

 - Administer anticholinesterase drugs such as Mestinon and Neostigmine and corticosteroid medication.

 - Assist clients during plasmapheresis.

 - Provide scheduled adequate resting periods for the client.

 - Limit (emotional or physical) stressful activities as it could aggravate the symptoms.

-- Assist client in daily supportive exercises.
+- Assist clients in daily supportive exercises.

 - Watch out for signs and symptoms of exacerbations:

 – Increase in vital signs: tachycardia, tachypnea, high blood pressure